WRF Software & Computation

 Package

 The package option in the Registry file associates fields with particular physics packages.
 It is mandatory that all 4-D arrays be assigned.
-Any 4-D array not associated with the selected physics option at run-time is neither allocated, used for IO, nor communicated.
+Any 4-D array not associated with the selected physics option at run-time is neither allocated, used for I/O, nor communicated.
 All other 2-D and 3-D arrays are eligible for use with a package assignment, but that is not required.
 The package option’s purpose is to allow users to reduce the memory used by the model, since only necessary fields are processed.
 An example for a microphysics scheme is given below:

-#<Table> <PackageName> <NMLAssociated> <Variables>
+<Table> <PackageName> <NMLAssociated> <Variables>

 package kesslerscheme mp_physics==1 - moist:qv,qc,qr